 This experience ends while guests gradually transition to the glorious courtyard of the castle.
 A feeling of nostalgia for a place you’ve never been, one that does not in fact exist, overwhelms you as you see the looming castle for the first time.

 From here, guests can make their way to one of the other themed lands.
-Each land is like stepping into a different world.
+Stepping into each is like entering a different world.
 Disney World’s Magic Kingdom park takes theming to the next level with each land having unique rides, restaurants, and shows.

 Disney World’s Magic Kingdom park is set up in a spoke and wheel layout, just like its predecessor Disneyland.
 Guests enter into Main Street USA, and then make their way to Cinderella’s Castle.